Skip to content

 Where it falls short: it won't push back on your approach, suggest alternatives, or notice you're solving the wrong problem.
 Reliable executor, not a thought partner.

-OpenAI · Balanced · Best for: Everyday shipping
+OpenAI · Balanced · Best for: Everyday implementation

 Anthropic · Proactive · Best for: Feature design

 Claude has opinions and isn't shy about sharing them.
 Pushes back on your approach, suggests alternatives, notices bugs you didn't ask about, restructures code to be "better" — even when you just wanted a simple change.
-Sonnet 4.6 scores within 1.2 points of Opus on SWE-bench at one-fifth the cost, with a 1M context window available in Max Mode and automatic compaction for long sessions.
+Sonnet 5 is much more agentic than its predecessor: it plans, uses browsers and terminals, checks its own work, and can carry multi-step coding tasks through to verification.
+It keeps the 1M context window and adds adjustable effort levels, with introductory API pricing of $2 / $10 per million tokens through August 31 before returning to the usual Sonnet rate of $3 / $15.

 It might suggest a better API surface, flag that your data model will break at scale, or restructure code in a way you hadn't considered.
 Creative by instinct.